YeSv/KafkaEnumerable/README.md

 1. `returnNulls` (`bool`, false by default) - set as `true` so `IEnumerable` would return nulls from Kafka consumer as `ConsumeResult<TKey, TValue>`.
 C# kafka client returns nulls from `.Consume()` api if there is no messages in internal in-memory queue (see [Single](#3-single) section).

-2. `consumeTimeout` (`TimeSpan`, 1 millisecond by default) - used in `.Consume(int milliseconds)` API to poll message from Kafka.
+2. `consumeTimeout` (`TimeSpan`, 0 milliseconds by default) - used in `.Consume(int milliseconds)` API to poll message from Kafka.
 Actually 1 millisecond is a good choice by default but you can override it if you want.

 3. `cancellationToken` (`CancellationToken`) - well, it does not require any explanation.
 It is used to `stop` an `Enumerable` instance :D (see [Single](#3-single) section)